 The maximum rate is four bedrooms, even if a household would be entitled to more than four.

 The number of people who live with you is used to work out how many bedrooms you're entitled to.
 You’re entitled to one bedroom for:

 - any other adult aged 16 or over

 - any two children aged under 10

 - any two children of the same sex aged under 16

 - any other child (under 16)

 A single person under 35, with no dependants, will only be entitled to the one bedroom (shared accommodation) rate.

-An additional bedroom may be allowed for registered foster carers, non-resident overnight carer or a severely disabled child who is unable to share with another child.
+An additional bedroom may be allowed for registered foster carers, non-resident overnight carer, disabled couples or a severely disabled child who is unable to share with another child.

 You can only have a maximum of four bedrooms allowed under the size criteria.